microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).

 ### Scene
-The scene consists of triangle and procedural/AABB geometry.
+The scene consists of triangle and procedural geometry.
 Since the mixed geometry types are not currently supported within a single bottom-level AS, both triangle and procedural geometry are stored in seprate bottom-level AS.
 Specificaly, the geometry in the scene is:
 * Triangle geometry - consisting of a quad for ground plane.
 * Procedural geometry - remaining objects above the ground plane.